The dairy exhibition at IFC 2020 is cancelled

 Focus on 2021

-Søren Jensen emphasizes that International Food Contest will return in 2021, expecting full support from the dairies which have participated in earlier years.
+Søren Jensen emphasizes that the dairy exhibition will return in 2021, expecting full support from the dairies which have participated in earlier years.

 “We now look forward to next year when we shall focus on once again creating an exciting dairy event,” says Søren Jensen.